 - Humanoid Abomination: Yami Bakura is portrayed through most of the story as creepy and evil, but in a very human, relatable way, mostly acting without inhibitions or moral restraints on his and/or his host's desires and best interests.
 And then two-thirds of the way in, in order to defeat a shadow demon, Bakura sheds most of the human baggage he's picked up during his years with Ryou."You fool," he cackled, and his voice bore no resemblance to the voice of Ryou Bakura.
 "You fool.
 Don't you know that I am the darkness?"

-- Uncanny Valley reaction to him, until they return to the physical world where he can successfully borrow Ryou's humanity again.
-When he returns, Tea has a strong
+- When he returns, Tea has a strong reaction to him, until they return to the physical world where he can successfully borrow Ryou's humanity again.

 - Hyde Plays Jekyll: Yami Bakura fools Téa into thinking he's Ryou a few times, most disturbingly when she kisses him.